-When people feel better, they are less likely to start using alcohol and drugs again.
-Because balanced nutrition helps improve mood and health, it is important to encourage a healthy diet in people recovering from alcohol and other drug problems.
+When a person feels better, they are less likely to start using alcohol and drugs again.
+Because balanced nutrition helps improve mood and health, it is important to encourage a healthy diet in a person recovering from alcohol and other drug problems.

-However, people who have just given up an important source of pleasure may not be ready to make other drastic lifestyle changes.
-It is more important that people avoid returning to substance abuse than that they stick to a strict diet.
+But someone who has just given up an important source of pleasure may not be ready to make other drastic lifestyle changes.
+So, it is more important that the person avoid returning to substance use than sticking with a strict diet.

 The following tips can help improve the odds of a lasting and healthy recovery:

 - Eat nutritious meals and snacks.